bu-lo/bu-lo/README.md

 - 👋 Hi, I’m @bu-lo !
-- 👀 I’m interested in web developpement, programation and sciences (medicine & marine biology & more!).
+- 👀 I’m interested in web developpement, programation and sciences (medicine & marine biology & more...).
 - In summary: I'm an operating room nurse learning how to become a good developer !
 - 🌱 I’m currently learning by myself but I would like to learn with le Wagon.
 - That's why I'm currently looking for an apprenticeship.